grssnbchr/rddj-reproducibility-workflow/README.md

 In order to automate this deployment process, we create a little shell script.

-First, make sure you are in the master branch and you have a clean working directory.
+First, make sure you are in the master branch:
 ```
 git checkout master
 ```